 Education in the prison system

-We operate in over 50 prisons and secure environments in England and Wales, offering a variety of education provisions for our learners to match the needs of a constantly shifting job market.
+We operate in over 50 prisons and secure environments in England and Wales, offering a variety of education provisions for our learners, which match the demands of an ever-evolving job market.

 What are the benefits of prison education?